Japan's economy rebounds on brisk spending but trade rifts cloud outlook

 External demand, or exports minus imports, subtracted 0.1 percentage point from growth, missing expectations for a 0.1 percentage point contribution.

+“If the trade conflict heightens uncertainty over the outlook, companies could rein in spending, even if Washington does not impose higher tariffs on Japanese goods,” Yusuke Ichikawa, senior economist at Mizuho Research Institute, said.

-U.S. President Donald Trump is pushing Tokyo to sign a bilateral free-trade agreement and threatened to impose higher tariffs on auto imports including those from Japan, which would hit the export sector of the world’s third largest economy.
+U.S. President Donald Trump is pushing Tokyo to sign a bilateral free-trade agreement and has threatened to impose higher tariffs on auto imports including those from Japan.

-The two countries failed to reach an agreement in talks on Thursday between U.S. Trade Representative Robert Lighthizer and Japanese Economy Minister Toshimitsu Motegi, who stuck to Tokyo’s position that it preferred multilateral free-trade agreements over bilateral ones.
+The two countries failed to reach any consensus in talks on Thursday between U.S. Trade Representative Robert Lighthizer and Japanese Economy Minister Toshimitsu Motegi, who stuck to Tokyo’s position that it preferred multilateral free-trade agreements over bilateral ones.

-Trump is trying to re-negotiate the U.S. trade relationship with other countries to curb practices, which he says are unfair to American companies and workers.
+Trump is trying to re-negotiate the U.S. trade relationship with other countries to curb practices that he says are unfair to American companies and workers.

 This has led to an increase in tensions between the United States and China as the world’s two largest economies slap retaliatory tariffs on each other.